jonelrelucio/circle-packing/README.md

 The results include both the optimal circle positions and a visualization of the packing configuration.

-This project is intended for research, educational, and demonstration purposes in the fields of optimization, computational geometry,
+This project is intended for research, educational, and demonstration purposes in the fields of optimization and computational geometry.